 TechRadar’s guide to finding the best Verizon phone for you

 To rank the best of the best in Verizon’s world of phones, we reviewed just about every contender and balanced the value of the phone compared to Verizon’s asking price.
 We also disregarded any personal preferences and/or biases towards specific operating systems, be it Android, iOS or Windows.
 At the bottom of the page you’ll find the overall top 10 rankings, we reviewed every contender and weighed the value of each against Verizon’s price point.

 How to choose the best Verizon phones for you:

 All of the phones we chose can be used on The Verizon Plan, the company’s main data sharing option.
 Through this plan, the cost of your device (or remaining cost if you make a down payment) is split into monthly installments across 24 months.
 If you’re comparing prices to AT&T plans, Verizon payments are spread over 24 months and AT&T is over 30 months, causing a slight discrepancy in price comparison.
-In case you’re still shopping around for the perfect Verizon plan, check out our rundown of the best plans the carrier has to offer.
+In case you’re still shopping around for the perfect Verizon plan, check out other reliable websites of the best plans the carrier has to offer.